 MONEY: US dollars and credit cards will be accepted in some areas of Tonga.
 Foreign credit card charges in Tonga add 5% in addition to any foreign transaction fees your bank may impose.
 We can exchange US dollars into Tops at the airport upon arrival.
 We have several hours at the airport before we catch our domestic flight.
 Currently, 100 Tops equals $45 US dollars.
 Currency can be calculated at: Money Exchange.

 Small denominations (20 bills or less) are recommended since you will receive the Tongan Top dollars in change.
 The only costs you are responsible for while in Tonga are: personal liquor, tips (see below), snacks and any unscheduled excursions by boat or otherwise you wish to take.
 Certified divers will need to make payments for any dives they make.
 An airport departure tax should be included in your Air New Zealand ticket but traveling home with emergency cash is recommended.

 TIPPING: It is customary to tip our whale watching guides and boat captain after a day on the water with them.
-Please bring $125 for the use of tipping.
-We will collectively gather up tips after each whale watch outing since we may have a different guide each day.
+We have included this in the total price of the trip, but you may contribute to our tip pool if you wish.
 There is a possibility that we may have Tongan Dancers perform.
 Please bring a stash of crisp one dollar bills as it is the custom to stick bills onto the well oiled skin of Tongan Dancers.
 All other tips to hotel staff, restaurant servers, drivers and other cultural performers will be taken care of by Blue Water Ventures.
 If you feel as though your Blue Water Ventures Assistant guide has served you well, please consider a tip for her that you collect at the end of the trip.
 As is customary in hotels you may choose to leave a small tip in your room for hotel room attendants each morning.
 US dollars are fine, but no US coins.